robusta-dev/robusta/docs/setup-robusta/installation/_see_robusta_in_action-2.rst

 Want to see for yourself why Robusta alerts are better?
 Run these commands that generate sample alerts:

-TODO: first demonstrate with simulated alert, then show you how to configure.
+first demonstrate with simulated alert, then show you how to configure.

 Testing out APIServer alerts
 ****************************